St. Therese Chinese Catholic School

 St. Therese Chinese Catholic School is a private, Roman Catholic PK - 8 school located in the Chinatown neighborhood of Chicago, Illinois, United States.
 The school was named after St. Therese, the patroness saint of missions.
-It is part of the Roman Catholic Archdiocese of Chicago Catholic Schools.
+The school is part of the Roman Catholic Archdiocese of Chicago Catholic Schools.
 St. Therese was also the first Chinese Catholic school in the Midwest.

 History

 St. Therese Chinese Catholic School was originally founded in 1941 after the founding of St. Therese Mission in 1940.
-It was originally opened on September 3, 1941 by Reverend John T. S. Mao at the On Leong Merchants' Association Building at 22nd Place and Wentworth.
+It was originally opened on September 3, 1941, by Reverend John T. S. Mao at the On Leong Merchants' Association Building at 22nd Place and Wentworth.
 One Hundred Chinese students were anticipated to enroll for classes.
 The school started with two large classrooms and 4 total rooms in the building, with the aim to provide a Catholic education to the Chinatown community.
 Faculty in the school initially consisted of six Sisters of Notre Dame and three lay instructors, who taught all eight grades of elementary school as well as four years of high school at the time.
 A full curriculum was taught to all these classes, along with additional offered courses in typing, sewing, crafts, music, and shorthand.
 The first graduating group was composed of five students that graduated on June 14, 1942, with them going on to seek admission to Catholic high schools of the city.
-Following this on July 6, 1942, the school ran a summer school program for all grades that included a full curriculum and classes for music, typing, sewing, and wood carving.
+Following this on July 6, 1942, the school ran a school program for all grades that included a curriculum and classes for music, typing, sewing, and wood carving.
 Other activities such as trips, hiking in parks, and some lessons in swimming were done as well (12).
 Summer school that year was set to end on August 14.
 Father Mao explained part of his reasoning for starting a summer school program was because many parents of the students joined war industries and had limited options for childcare.
 Registration for the fall term of 1942 ran from the first of September to the third, with the school opening on September 8 and two more teachers from Notre Dame being added to the staff.
 In 1952, then pastor of St. Therese Michael J. McKiernan invited the Maryknoll Sisters to assume responsibility of the school from the Sisters of Notre Dame.